Updated June 2014 with latest available data from NESDB (National Economic and Social Development Board) of Thailand

 The Gross 'Provincial' Product in the Northeast (Isaan) and to a lesser extent in the North, is substantially lower than in Bangkok, the Central and the Eastern Region.
 The Gross Provincial Product of the Southern and Western Regions is situated in between.

-GDP in Bangkok and surrounding provinces is more than 9 times bigger than in the poorest (and most populated) Isaan Region of Thailand.
+GDP in Bangkok and surrounding provinces is 5 to 6 times bigger than in the poorest (and populated) Isaan Region of Thailand.

 ||GDP per capita* :